gamingwithevets/rbeditor/README.md

 Pick your favorite method!
 You can pick either `git clone`, downloading a ZIP file or other means.

 **Step 1:** Install the modules
 Open a command prompt at the root of the repo directory and run `python -m pip install -r requirements.txt`.
-This will only install necessary packages for *running* RBEditor, so make sure to also run `python -m pip install pyinstaller` as well!
+This will install the WMI and Requests modules.
+Make sure to also run `python -m pip install pyinstaller` to install PyInstaller as well!

 **Step 2:** Test it
 Run `python main.py`.
 Now check that everything works.

-**Step 2:** Build it
+**Step 3:** Build it
-After checking everything, run `python -m PyInstaller rbeditor.spec` (f you get `no module named PyInstaller`, that means you didn't install PyInstaller yet).
+After checking everything, run `python -m PyInstaller rbeditor.spec` (if you get `no module named PyInstaller`, that means you didn't install PyInstaller yet).
 Wait about 20 seconds for it to compile, and you are done!